hashicorp/terraform-provider-kubernetes/_about/CONTRIBUTING.md

 <!-- TODO:
 - We need to explain here when a change log is necessary to add -->

+A PR that is merged may or may not be added to the changelog.
+Not every change should be in the changelog since they don't affect users directly.
+Some instances of PRs that could be excluded are:

+- unit and acceptance tests fixes
+- minor documentation changes

+However, PRs of the following categories should be added to the appropriate section:

+* `FEATURES`
+* `ENHANCEMENTS`
+* `MAJOR BUG FIXES`

 Please refer to our [ChangeLog Guide](../CHANGELOG_GUIDE.md).